prajwalvarsh/CGPM/README.md

 **Confidence-Gated Personal Memory: deciding whether to search a user's long-term memory store before paying for retrieval, in a small language model.**

-This is the starter repository for Prajwal's Vizuara SLM Bootcamp research project.
+This is the starter repository for CGPM research project.
 It combines the two topics you proposed into one experiment that can be finished in eight weeks: